Thairo Estrada Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.39 team ERA that ranks 17th among all league pitching staffs.
+- The Cardinals have a 4.48 team ERA that ranks 19th among all MLB pitching staffs.

-- Cardinals pitchers combine to give up 29 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- The Cardinals rank 20th in baseball in home runs surrendered (31 total, 1.2 per game).

-- Matz makes the start for the Cardinals, his fifth of the season.
-He is 0-3 with a 6.55 ERA and 24 strikeouts in 22 2/3 innings pitched.
+- Mikolas makes the start for the Cardinals, his sixth of the season.
+He is 0-1 with a 7.46 ERA and 23 strikeouts in 25 1/3 innings pitched.

-- In his most recent time out on Saturday against the Seattle Mariners, the left-hander tossed 5 1/3 innings, allowing four earned runs while surrendering four hits.
+- In his last appearance on Sunday against the Seattle Mariners, the righty tossed 5 1/3 innings, allowing three earned runs while surrendering five hits.

-- In four games this season, the 31-year-old has put up a 6.55 ERA and 9.8 strikeouts per nine innings, while giving up a batting average of .302 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.